Babak70/Projector_network/dataset_readme.txt

 1- eval_dataF.bin: contains 1k examples of 2D target images of size 200x200.

-2- eval_labelsF.bin: contains 1k all-zero 2D input patterns of size 51x51 (dummy variable).
+2- eval_labelsF.bin: contains 1k all-zero 2D input patterns of size 51x51 (dummy variable) should already be in demo directory (otherwise download).

+3- transmit.mat: contains the forward transfer function of the system (forward propagation of the light through the fiber)

+4- fiber10_train: the pre-trained model